 King Willem-Alexander and Queen Maxima helped at the zoo Akkertje in Rijswijk.
 At this zoo, people with intellectual disabilities take care of the animals under supervision.
 The King, in the rain, helped out by placing poles along a ditch, along which later a fence was tensioned and he also painted.

 Queen Maxima worked with sandpaper and painted a barn and aviary, the windows of the quarantine barn and doors.
 The King and the Queen stayed at the zoo almost two hours.

 Princess Beatrix, Princess Margriet, Princess Marilène and Tjalling ten Cate helped at the Institute for Nature Education and Sustainability (IVN) in Zeewolde.
 IVN is a national organization that aims to involve people in nature.
 Princess Beatrix and Princess Margriet painted bird houses and exhibition tables.
 Princess Marilène and Tjalling ten Cate worked outdoor despite the rain; they helped along the nature trail, pruning and the maintenance of the trail.

 Around 325,000 volunteers participated in the National Volunteer Day.
 NL DOET is organized by “The Oranje Fund”.
 King Willem-Alexander and Queen Maxima are patrons of the organisation.
 “The Orange Fund” was created in 2002.
-This was the 10th edition of NL DOET.Filed under Dutch Royals
+This was the 10th edition of NL DOET.Filed under The Netherlands

-Tagged Animals, Environment, King Willem-Alexander, NL DOET, Patronage, Princess Beatrix, Princess Margriet, Princess Marilène, Queen Máxima, The Oranje Fonds, Tjalling ten Cate.
+Tagged Animals, Environment, King Willem-Alexander of The Netherlands, NL DOET, Patronage, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Princess Marilène of Orange-Nassau, Queen Máxima of the Netherlands, The Oranje Fonds, Tjalling ten Cate.